Pithikos/bootchain/README.md

 1. Copy bootchain in a folder.
 2. Create at least one bootstrap between that folder and the target file (the one you would like to run with bootchain)
-3. Make sure that the last bootstrap uses `set_return_value` or `exit` if you are going to use the return value of your target.
+3. Use the API of Bootchain if you like
 4. Run the target file/files with bootchain:

     ./bootchain <target1> <target2> ..

-##Deeper
-You run BOOTCHAIN with:

-    ./bootchain <target1> <target2> ..

 where <target1>, <target2> etc. are paths to the scripts or programs you are trying to run.
 Use absolute paths or relative to the bootchain.

-You should have at least one bootstrap file between the target and the bootchain.
-The reason is that bootchain doesn't know how to run the target file.
-It needs a bootstrap to tell it how.

-If you want to run a python script for example you would probably want a bootstrap that at some point has:

-    python $TARGET
-    echo ?$

-The second line just echoes back the return value of the script run.
-This is the default way of returning values to bootchain.

-##A bit deeper
+#An example

 At least one bootstrap file is needed somewhere in the path of the file you are trying to run with bootchain.
+That's because Bootchain itself doesn't know how to run your <target> file.
+It relies on bootstraps for that.

 However you can have multiple bootstrap files in between to create a chain of bootstraps being run.

-Let's have a look at the /tests folder of an actual project:
+Let's have a look at the /tests folder of an actual project where we use Bootchain:

 ```